 There was also a concern that the rent increases for long-standing local residents – would force them out of the area in favour of second home owners.
 A number of chalet owners were believed to be residents of Plymouth who came across for weekends.

 Cllr Weale noted that there was a Facebook page where various concerned residents had made their points known; however MwRPC had not been approached directly by the residents in the Parish.
-This was a matter between Landord and Tenant - the Parish Council should not get involved.
+This was a matter between Landord and Tenant - the Parish Council will not get involved unless approached by residents of these areas.

 Action - On the wider issue of the Mt Edgcumbe Country Park zero budget and what the plans were to make this possible, Cllr Weale request Chris Burton to attend a future meeting to present.